BaseerAhmed-1/Player-Value-Predictor/README.md

 Open `http://127.0.0.1:5000` in your browser.

 ### 6. (Optional) Explore the notebook
-Open `PlayerStats_PBL.ipynb` in VS Code or Jupyter to see the full data analysis and model comparison.
+Open `PlayerStats.ipynb` in VS Code or Jupyter to see the full data analysis and model comparison.

 ---